ahopkins/pyconil-2023/src/slides.md

 > The destination is often not the point.
 >
-> Rather, the path taken is what builds the memories and fulfills the soul.
+> Rather, the path taken is what builds memories and fulfills the soul.

 notes:

 > The destination is often not the point.
-> Rather, the path taken is what builds the memories and fulfills the soul.
+> Rather, the path taken is what builds memories and fulfills the soul.

 - There's a lot to unpack in this statement
 - Before we go too far into this concept let's bring this back to the world of software development